YunoHost/doc/groups_and_permissions.md

 Installing an app creates the permission `app.main` with `all_users` allowed by default.

-If you wish to make the application publicly available, instead of the old `unprotected_urls` mechanism, you should give access to the special groups `visitors`:
+If you wish to make the application publicly available, instead of the old `unprotected_urls` mechanism, you should give access to the special group `visitors`:

 ```bash
 ynh_permission_update --permission "main" --add visitors